 For too many, Bob Seeger’s famous lyric applies, “I wish I didn’t know now, what I didn’t know then!”

-In fact, if people accept their personal best, remembering the experiential benefits they have acquired and re-focusing the goal from fear of judgment to curiosity about the experience, they can often lower their anxiety enough to find out that no one is perfect.
+Actually, if people accept their personal best and re-focus the goal from fear of judgment to curiosity, they can often lower their anxiety enough to realize that no one is perfect.
 They often find that many share similar feelings, differences can be interesting and age is not an issue.

 Everyone Comes with Baggage.
 It’s What You Do With It That Counts